Luke-Nicklin/fat-boys-pizza/README.md

 **Confirm booking deletion**

 When a user selects 'Delete' on the manage bookings page, they will be taken to the confirm booking deletion page.
-Here they will see all the details of their booking and asked to confirm the booking deletion.
+Here they will see all the details of their booking and be asked to confirm the booking deletion.
 The user can select 'Delete' or 'Cancel'.

 ![Confirm booking deletion](docs/readme-images/confirm-booking-deletion.png)